neumovelab/myoassist/docs/getting-started/index.md

 cd myoassist
 ```

-### step 2: set Virtual Environment(venv)
+### Step 2: Set Up Virtual Environment (venv)

-> This step is not mandatory if you are already familiar with Python virtual environments and prefer to set up your own environment.
+> This step is optional if you are already familiar with Python virtual environments and prefer to set up your own environment.

-Virtual environments (venv) are important because they allow you to create isolated Python environments for your projects.
-This means each project can have its own dependencies, regardless of what dependencies every other project has.
+Virtual environments (venv) are essential because they allow you to create isolated Python environments for your projects.
+This means each project can have its own dependencies, regardless of what dependencies other projects have.
 This helps prevent version conflicts and makes your development process more reliable and reproducible.

-### How to set up a virtual environment
+### How to Set Up a Virtual Environment

 1. **Create a virtual environment:**